ultimaweapon/tsuki/README.md

 Tsuki is a port of Lua 5.4 to Rust.
 This is porting, not binding; which mean all code are Rust and can be using without C compiler[^1].
 The initial works was done by [C2Rust](https://github.com/immunant/c2rust).
 Note that this port was done **without** compatibility with the previous version.
 You can see a list of the differences [here](https://www.lua.org/manual/5.4/manual.html#8).

 > [!IMPORTANT]
-> All types in Tsuki does not implement `Send` and `Sync` and no plan to implement this at the moment.
+> All types in Tsuki does not implement `Send` and `Sync` and no plan to support this at the moment.

 ## Status